Garden of the Gods Elopement Guide: How to Plan an Unforgettable Day in Colorado Springs

 Parsley & Valentine

-Explore Colorado Springs During Your Garden of the Gods Wedding
+Explore Colorado Springs During Your Garden of the Gods Elopement

 Living in Colorado Springs for the past 5+ years has given me the inside scoop on some of the city’s best hidden gems.
-Whether you’re celebrating your Garden of the Gods wedding or elopement or just planning a mini getaway around it, there’s so much to see, taste, and experience.
+Whether you’re celebrating your Garden of the Gods elopement or wedding or just planning a mini getaway around it, there’s so much to see, taste, and experience.

 From cozy coffee shops to scenic trails and unforgettable dining experiences, here are some of my favorite local spots to check out during your stay: